mitodl/edx-username-updater/README.md

 2. Clone this repo on the machine running your app.

     ```bash
+    pushd .; cd /tmp && git clone https://github.com/mitodl/edx-username-updater.git; popd
     # If you want to use a branch other than master, make sure to check it out after cloning
-    pushd .; cd /tmp && git clone https://github.com/mitodl/edx-username-updater.git; popd
+    pushd .; cd /tmp/edx-username-updater && git fetch && git checkout -b <BRANCH_NAME> origin/<BRANCH_NAME>; popd
     ```
 3. Set the `UPDATE_REPO_PATH` env var.